anjusha12/anjusha12/README.md

 Hey there 👋
 I’m Anjusha P 💻

-I’m a computer science graduate and a Frappe / ERPNext developer with experience in Python, JavaScript, and ERP customizations.
-I enjoy backend development and building scalable ERP solutions.
+A computer science graduate with a strong interest in software development and problem-solving.
+I enjoy building efficient, scalable applications and continuously learning new technologies to improve my skills.

 Some facts about me: